 In the south of Andalusia lies Malaga.
 Very few really experience it as a local because many of the city’s secrets are untold or have been forgotten over time.
 So in this blog we bring you a series of curiosities that you didn’t know, so you can consider yourself a real “boqueron” from Malaga.

-Considered the oldest cemetery for non-Catholic Christians in Spain, it was founded in 1831 by William Mark, English consul in the city, who was concerned about the eternal rest of his fellow Englishmen in the city.
-To solve this problem once and for all, the consul bought some land on which he built the cemetery, which is currently located in a remarkable area of the city, near the Plaza de Toros and the Limonar (bourgeois neighborhood in the nineteenth century).
-To access it we will do it for free or we also have the option of making a small donation for its conservation, after this we will go up its paths, surrounded by vegetation, observing the impressive mausoleums or sculptures that are there, we can also visit the Anglican church of St. George (1891) or the tombs of Roberto Boyd or José María Torrijos, famous liberals shot.
-The tours available are guided tours in both Spanish and English or even night tours.
+It is considered the oldest cemetery for non-Catholic Christians in Spain.
+It was founded in 1831 by William Mark, the English consul in the city, who was concerned about the eternal rest of his companions.
+The consul bought some land on which he built the cemetery, in an outstanding area of the city, near the bullring and the Limonar (a bourgeois neighbourhood in the 19th century).
+Access is free of charge and we can make a small donation for its conservation.
+After this, we will walk up the paths surrounded by vegetation, observing the impressive mausoleums and sculptures that can be found there.
+We can also visit the Anglican church of San Jorge (1891) or the tombs of Roberto Boyd and José María Torrijos, famous liberals who were executed by firing squad.
+Guided tours are available in both Spanish and English, or even night tours.

 Every 28th of December, on April Fool’s Day, the Fiesta de los Verdiales is celebrated in Malaga.
 With 50 editions in the past, it is one of the most popular festivities of the whole year due to its folklore, music, colours and dances.
 The name of this festival comes from the “Verdial”, a composition of popular music and traditional dances used by men to woo women during the harvesting of the verdial olives.
 The songs are considered to be the first fandangos malagueños.